 I have often thought about these questions during the past couple of months.
 My wife, Ruth, and I recently moved to a new home.
-Before that, however, we talked about the possibility that Jesus might come for us beforehand.
+Before that, however, we talked about the possibility that Jesus might rapture us beforehand.

 We wondered how we could balance our excitement about our brand new home with the realization that Jesus could come at any moment.